anothay/AndroidAppArchitecture/README.md

 We use MVVM in Android apps.

-SOLID principles are core of our apps.
+SOLID principles are the core of our apps.

-We use Android architecture components in apps.
+We use Android architecture components in the apps.

-Navigation component is optional, could be used for small apps.
+Navigation component is optional, it could be used for small apps.

 For injecting dependencies we prefer to use [Koin](https://github.com/InsertKoinIO/koin).
-It is more lightweight than Dagger2, and has support for ViewModels.
+It is more lightweight than Dagger2 and it has support for ViewModels.
 So you don't need to create Factories by yourself when you need to inject something in ViewModel.

 Every screen has the following structure:

-- Activity.
+#### Activity
-  Just container for frament.
+  It's just a container for fragments.

-- Fragment.
+#### Fragment

 It binds viewModel and contains all view logic.

-- ViewModel
+#### ViewModel

-Abstract class for View Model, inherited from ViewModel class in AAC.
+Abstract class for View Model inherited from ViewModel class in AAC.

 ```kotlin
   abstract class MainViewModel: ViewModel() {